 Many of Google Cloud Platform’s business customers operate in Europe.
-These businesses often need to comply with the European Union’s Data Protection Directive (the "Directive"), which regulates the processing of personal.
+These businesses often need to comply with the European Union’s Data Protection Directive (the "Directive"), which regulates the processing of personal data.
 The Directive specifies a number of requirements companies must meet around protecting personal data.

 In July 2016, the European Commission concluded that the EU-U.S. Privacy Shield Framework provides an adequate mechanism to allow EU companies to comply with requirements under the Directive in connection with transfer of personal data from the European Union to the United States.
-Google Inc. is certified under Privacy Shield and our certification can be viewed on the Privacy Shield list.
+Google Inc. is certified under both the EU-U.S. and Swiss-U.S. Privacy Shield frameworks and our certifications can be viewed on the Privacy Shield list.

 EU Model Contract Clauses

 In 2010, the European Commission approved model contract clauses as a means of complying with the requirements of the Directive.
 The effect of this decision is that by incorporating certain provisions into a contract, personal data can flow in a compliant way from those subject to the Directive to cloud (and other) providers outside the EU or the European Economic Area ("EEA").
 By adopting EU model contract clauses, providers outside the EU or the EEA can offer their customers an option for complying with the Directive.

 Does Google Cloud Platform offer EU Model Contract Clauses?